CESP-ExpHer/dbSNP_crawling/README.md

 rs2836950
 rs4735765
 ```
-Then by running Proxy(), you will have the below output which are present in both exposure and outcome GWAS with D' and R2 value
+Then by running Proxy(), you will have the below output which is present in both exposure and outcome GWAS with D' and R2 value
 ```c
 SNP	ProxySNP	Chromosome	Position	EA	OA	DPrime	R2 rs1254337	rs1254331	14	60916237	A	G	1.0	1.0